 Beating the Wheel: The System That Has Won Over Six Million Dollars from Las Vegas to Monte Carlo

-With a systematic approach and crisp prose, Barnhart explains the intricacies of biased wheel play in direct terms, and the following passage is emblematic of his approach to the game:
+With a systematic approach and crisp prose, Barnhart explains the intricacies of biased wheel play in direct terms, and the following passage is symbolic of his approach to the game:

-“The main purpose of my initial ten chapters is to teach the (biased wheel) system through a variety of examples: how long these players spent clocking their wheels, whether they bet on one number or several separated from one another on the wheel or grouped together in a section, whether they adopted a proportional staking system or stuck to flat bets, and – of great importance – how they thwarted secret casino countermeasures.”
+“The main purpose of my initial ten chapters is to teach the (biased wheel) system through a variety of examples: how long these players spent clocking their wheels, whether they bet on one number or several separated from one another on the wheel or grouped in a section, whether they adopted a proportional staking system or stuck to flat bets, and – of great importance – how they thwarted secret casino countermeasures.”

-The players in question are Barnhart’s so-called Honor Roll, or a list of the most successful biased wheel roulette specialists of all-time, regular winners of six-figure sums in Las Vegas, Atlantic City, and Monte Carlo.
+The players in question are Barnhart’s so-called Honor Roll, a list of the most successful biased wheel roulette specialists of all-time, regular winners of six-figure sums in Las Vegas, Atlantic City, and Monte Carlo.
 As a historian by trade, Barnhart is a natural storyteller, and Beating the Wheel represents a detailed history of the game’s beginnings.

 John Patrick’s Roulette: A Pro’s Guide to Managing Your Money and Beating the Wheel

-John Patrick (1996)
+By John Patrick (1996)

 Supplementing his prop player income by washing dishes, Patrick patiently rebuilt his bankroll by exercising strict money management.
 During the 1980s, he authored several books on gambling games under his “So You Wanna Be a Gambler?” series, including titles covering “Blackjack” (1983), “Slots-Roulette” (1983), and “Baccarat” (1985).

 Spin Roulette Gold: Secrets of Beating the Wheel

-At 229 pages in length, this roulette book contains a healthy mix of basic game instruction, such as the rules, table layout, and available bets, along with a brief primer on biased wheels, and the typical nonsense about “can’t miss systems” for beating the game.
+At 229 pages in length, this roulette book contains a healthy mix of basic game instructions, such as the rules, table layout, and available bets, along with a brief primer on biased wheels and the typical nonsense about “can’t miss systems” for beating the game.

 Secrets of Winning Roulette

-Marten Jensen (1998)
+By Marten Jensen (1998)